kintohub/kintohub-docs/docs/mongo-db.md

 #### Enabling MongoDB In Your Workspace

-**Mongo DB** databases are available to add as a kintoblock dependency.
+**Mongo DB** databases are available to add as a **KintoBlock** dependency.
 In order to add a database to a project, you must first enable it in your workspace.

 Go to **Services** via the sidebar, and select **Mongo DB**.
 Details of the service are available underneath.